solita/solita.github.com/_posts/2019-11-12-customizing-episerver-content-delivery-api.md

 	},
 	...
 ```
-The drawback for this method is that it would try to convert all numbers, and I had to limit it by checking the name of the property.
+The drawback of this method is that it would try to convert all numbers, and I had to limit it by checking the name of the property.

 #### Enum property model 2
-A better way to do it is to use custom property type.
-That requires more efforts but gives a more reliable implementation.
+A better way to do it is to use custom property types.
+That requires more effort but gives a more reliable implementation.
 Property in class:
 ```csharp
         [Display(